The first visitors in Florida arrived by boat—Juan Ponce de León and his crew 500 years ago—and it's still the best way to see the Sunshine State.

 Visitors also get an up-close view of the Port of Miami and its giant cruise ships, plus a look at the postcard-perfect Miami skyline.

 This boat tour takes you to a fascinating destination you can't reach by land.
-Centered around Jonathan Dickinson State Park in Hobe Sound, the narrated tour on the Loxahatchee Queen II takes you down the jungle-esque Loxahatchee River, which is worth the trip by itself.
+Centered around Jonathan Dickinson State Park in Hobe Sound, the narrated tour on the Loxahatchee Queen II takes you down the jungle-esque Loxahatchee River north of West Palm Beach, which is worth the trip by itself.